Track changes

 under review

-Caroline Tabach thanks for sharing the idea, and yes Paula Stern that is the workaround we can suggest at this moment, since article revision history comparison helps you to identify / compare the changes performed by the contributors, which can be reviewed as well.
+Quaint Leopard thanks for sharing the idea, and yes Heliotrope Parrotfish that is the workaround we can suggest at this moment, since article revision history comparison helps you to identify / compare the changes performed by the contributors, which can be reviewed as well.
 W.r.t the request, currently we are not aligned with this feature in our existing roadmap.
 However, we would like to keep the thread alive and look upon for any tractions from other customer segments.

 Work around - for articles that do not exist at all - publish each iteration, hide the article and use the compare to see what changes were made